vstalivyshel/UVM/README.md

 - Build an assembly for this VM.
 - Try to create a programming language using the assembly of my VM.

-And all that great stuff will be interfaced using Ukrainian.
+And all that great stuff will be interfaced in Ukrainian.

 Progress: